 SAM.gov is the primary registrant database for the Federal government and is the repository into which an entity must provide information required for the conduct of business as a recipient.
-Additional information about registration procedures may be found at SAM.gov Knowledge Base.
+Additional information about registration procedures may be found at SAM.gov and the SAM.gov Knowledge Base.